 Getting Ahead: Three Steps to Take Your Career to the Next Level (Book Review)

-In Getting Ahead: Three Steps to Take Your Career to the Next Level, Joel A. Garfinkle shares his PVI model – Perception, Visibility, and Influence.
-You can use the model to help you get ahead in your career, and get more out of the time you already put into work.
+You can use perception, visibility, and influence to to help you get ahead in your career, and get more out of the time you already put into work.

 Does this sound like a familiar scenario?
 Two employees put in the hours, execute excellent work and achieve results for their company.
 But only one gets the promotion, while the other gets overlooked.

 According to Garfinkle, the difference that makes one person more successful than another is leveraging and applying perception, visibility, and influence better than anyone else.
 Rather than leave their careers to fate or chance, they proactively shape their career using these three critical skills.

 Actionable Insight for Getting Ahead in Your Career